 Right seasonings will increase the taste and flavor of your smoked chicken.
 In this recipe, I use original dry rubs (BBQ Bros Rubs) to add more flavor and nice texture.

 Are smoked chicken quarters healthy?

-No doubt, chicken quarters have many nutrition facts and a good source of heart-healthy protein.
+No doubt, chicken quarters have many nutritional facts and are a good source of heart-healthy protein.
 It is healthy as it contains less cholesterol than the legs and wings.
-Not only that, they are lower in saturated fats and also perfect for low crab diet eaters.
+Not only that, they are lower in saturated fats and also perfect for low-carb diet eaters.